farmani/HASH/README.md

 ```

 ### Silex
-SLX_Hash designed for handy integration of the Library with [Silex framework](http://silex.sensiolabs.org/).
+SLX_Hash designed for handy integration the Library with [Silex framework](http://silex.sensiolabs.org/).

 Access to the Library implemented via ServiceProvider: